Scroll Top

 Continue reading

-Project Name Children’s Learning Space in Myanmar Project Location Myanmar Project Natures Children and Youth Development Church and Community Mobilisation Project Objectives Fill the education gap in Myanmar, especially for underprivileged children and dropouts.
+Project Name Children’s Learning Space in Myanmar 2025 Project Location Myanmar Project Natures Children and Youth Development Church and Community Mobilisation Project Objectives Fill the education gap in Myanmar, especially for underprivileged children and dropouts.
 Arouse awareness of child protection among poor communities.
-Beneficiaries Children and orphans in slums and IDP (Internally Displaced Persons) camps No. of Beneficiaries 460 Key Activities Informal education: 4 days a week (teaching English and Burmese, mathematics, social behaviours, character building, child protection information sharing, arts & crafts) Provide basic stationaries, books, and snacks Teacher training and meetings (with church partnership: human resources and venue) Bible teaching (Sunday School) in some learning spaces Trauma counselling for the children in need Project Period Jan 2024
+Beneficiaries Internally displaced children and orphans (including children in refugee camps, slums, and impoverished villages, as well as those affected by conflict and cyclones).
+No. of Beneficiaries 500 Key Activities Informal education: 4 days a week (teaching English and Burmese, mathematics, social behaviours, character building, child protection information sharing, arts & crafts) Provide basic stationaries, books, and snacks Teacher training and meetings (with church partnership: human resources and venue) Bible teaching (Sunday School) in some

 Continue reading

-Project Name Holistic Development Project Mon State in Myanmar, Phase 2 Project Location Myanmar Project Natures Urban and Rural Development Livelihood Development Project Objectives Promote the holistic growth/development of children and youth (physical, mental, social, and spiritual wellness) in target communities.
-Bring hope to the community, especially to the new generations during the conflict period.
-Beneficiaries Children and teachers, field leaders, youths No. of Beneficiaries 831 Key Activities Children’s education: 150 student education allowance for stationery and books, 3 teacher salary Youth development: holistic development training, living allowance for youths, leadership training.
-Health: health workshops, providing medicine, counselling workshops.
-Income generation: income-generating activities for women, animal husbandry training, and providing animals.
-Project Period Aug 2022 to Jul 2024
+Project Name Rural Development Project in Mon State, Myanmar Project Location Myanmar Project Natures Urban and Rural Development Peace and Reconciliation Humanitarian Relief and Disaster Risk Reduction Project Objectives Promote the integral development of children and youth, focusing on their physical, mental, social, and spiritual well-being in target communities.
+Bring hope to the community, particularly to the younger generation during times of conflict.
+Beneficiaries Community members including children and teachers, field leaders, youths No. of Beneficiaries 831 Key Activities Children’s Education: 150 students receiving education allowances for stationery and books, and covering the salaries of 3 teachers.
+Youth Development: integral development training, living allowances for youths, and leadership training.
+Health: health workshops, medical support, and counselling workshops.
+Income

 Continue reading